 Roll over funds into an inherited IRA

-The penalty for not emptying the account within 10 years is 25% of the remaining account balance, which can be reduced to 10% if corrected within 2 years.
+As is true for any account subject to RMD mandatory distributions, the penalty for not emptying the account within 10 years is 25% of the remaining account balance, which can be reduced to 10% if corrected within 2 years.

-In addition to a surviving spouse, other eligible designated beneficiaries who don't have to withdraw within 10 years include a minor child of the account owner, someone who is disabled or chronically ill, or a beneficiary who is not more than 10 years younger than the original IRA owner.
-These 3 exceptions may take RMD withdrawals based on their age or the age of the original account owner, whichever is longer, if the account owner was already taking RMDs prior to death.
+In addition to a surviving spouse, other eligible designated beneficiaries who don’t have to withdraw within 10 years include a minor child of the account owner, someone who is disabled or chronically ill, or a beneficiary who is not more than 10 years younger than the original IRA owner.
+These 4 exceptions may take RMD withdrawals based on their age or the age of the original account owner, whichever is longer, if the account owner was already taking RMDs prior to death.

-A minor child has these options:
+A minor child has these options, unless the 401(k) plan rules state otherwise:

 - Lump-sum distribution